Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 This is my personal study note for the 'Writing in the Science' course, which is provided through [Coursera](https://www.coursera.org/learn/sciwrite).

++ Article types
+  + Research Papers: Experimental or theoretical studies on physical phenomena.
+    + Physical Review X
+  + Review Articles: Summaries of existing research in a physics topic.
+    + Reviews of Modern Physics
+  + Letters/Short Communications: Brief reports on significant new findings.
+    + Physical Review Letter
+  + Methods Papers: Descriptions of new experimental techniques or tools.
+  + Conference Papers: Short papers for conferences, focusing on recent results.
+  + Technical Reports: Details on new physics instruments or technology.
+  + Theses and Dissertations: In-depth studies for degree programs.
+  + Commentaries and Perspective Articles: Opinions on current physics issues.
+  + Textbooks and Educational Materials: Books and materials for physics education.

 ## Introduction, principles of effective writing

 ### 1.1 Introduction